St Patrick's Seminary: History

 Later commentators unfairly claimed that Robertson's decision rested on "the advantage of having this Catholic property as a barrier between the outer public and the Quarantine Station (since) Catholics were so thick-skinned they would not take smallpox!"
-(Catholic Press, 6 September 1917, in McGovern).
 This notwithstanding, the grant was approved but the deed was not issued until 1879.
 As Sydney was without an ecclesiastical seminary an educational function was attached to the grant.
 Apparently the splendid isolation of the site, yet its general proximity to the city of Sydney was thought appropriate by the Church, given the need for access to a major urban centre which was a focus to the region, and a locale which enabled serious study and retreat from the pressures of normal society.

 Ironically, as Henry Parkes pushed through the secular Public Instruction Bill, the grant on which the largest Catholic seminary in the southern hemisphere was to be built was consolidated.
 In 1885, plans for the Diocesan seminary were drawn up by the Sydney architects Sheerin and Hennessy.
 Work began during June 1885; the foundation stone was laid and blessed on 19 November 1885, and on 23 January 1889, the opening ceremony was conducted.
 The magnificent and commanding structure cost 70,000 pounds to build.
 The builder was W.H.
 Jennings.
 The driving force behind its construction was Cardinal Patrick Moran whose strength of personality is indelibly manifest in various architectural and other details, notably the use of his initials and regalia in various carved and cast panels.

 The erection of the College coincided with Manly's first, though modest, suburban boom.
 Despite delays in building and the loss of the life of a labourer, the hill became 'the scene of great activity':